GBADsInformatics/Scrape-Midicintildyr/README.md

 For any additional questions or comments please email me at kraymond@uoguelph.ca

 ## License

-This project is licensed under the terms of the MIT license.
+This project is licensed under GNU LESSER GENERAL PUBLIC LICENSE